opencord/openolt/README.md

 `/ASXvOLT16/OpenOLT_Agent/From_ONF_Distribution/` and pick the right version of `.deb` package required for your testing.

-`voltha-2.6/openolt_<OPENOLTDEVICE>-2.6.0-<GIT Commit ID>.deb` is the latest version of package with support for BAL v3.4.9.6 .

-The pre-built debian packages have been tested on [Open Networking Linux (ONL)](http://opennetlinux.org/) version 4.14.
-The ONL Installer required for `voltha-2.6/openolt_<OPENOLTDEVICE>-2.6.0-<GIT Commit ID>.deb` is also available at in the same path, i.e., voltha-2.6/.

 ## Install OpenOLT

 Copy the debian package to the OLT.
 For example: